 I slowly went through each offer committing about 2 hours per day.
 I couldn’t believe how easy it was to make money with hardly any effort.
 This is why it’s at the top of my top 10 ways to earn money.

-By around the second month I had worked my way through most of the introductory sign up sports bet offers (i.e. offers on things like football and horse racing) and had made about £2000.
+By around the second month, I had worked my way through most of the introductory signup sports bet offers (i.e. offers on things like football and horse racing) and had made about £2000.
 I then started on the casino offers.

-I remember Sky bet were offering free spins on a slot as part of their introductory offer at the time and, after a few unproductive spins, I struck the jackpot and won £2000.
+I remember Sky bet was offering free spins on a slot as part of their introductory offer at the time and, after a few unproductive spins, I struck the jackpot and won £2000.
 About 4 weeks later I did the same using free spins provided by Bet Victor and won £1000.

 As you can see, my matched betting monthly profit was well over £1000.

-The best thing about making this money was that it was tax free under UK law.
-All the money you make through matched betting is tax free.
+The best thing about making this money was that it was tax-free under UK law.
+All the money you make through matched betting is tax-free.

 How Much Can You Make Matched Betting?

-Basically this is where people share within the matched betting community the level of earnings they’ve made since they started.
+Basically, this is where people share within the matched betting community the level of earnings they’ve made since they started.

-To get to those levels (even £10,000) it will take some time but I made £5000 within 3 months so getting to £10,000 is probably realistic within a year or so.
+Getting to those levels (even £10,000) it will take some time but I made £5000 within 3 months so getting to £10,000 is probably realistic within a year or so.

 Matched Betting Long Term